777arc/textbook/content/sampling.rst

 Instead I suggest doing multiple smaller PSDs and averaging them together, or displaying them using a spectrogram plot.
 Alternatively, if you know your signal is not changing fast, it's adequate to only use a few thousand samples and just find the PSD of those, because within that time-frame of a few thousand samples you will likely capture enough of the signal to get a nice representation.

-Here is a full example which also includes generating a signal and noise.
+Here is a full example which also includes generating a signal (complex exponential at 50 Hz) and noise.
 Note that N, the number of samples to simulate, becomes the FFT length because we take the FFT of the entire simulated signal.

 .. code-block:: python